orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### honoredUntil
-Honored Until: timestamp until which the Orb Oath is honored for the holder.
+Honored Until: timestamp until which the Orb Oath is honored for the keeper.

 ```solidity